dalnefre/tart-nodeunit/README.md

     * `sponsor`: _Function_ `function (behavior) {}` A capability to create new actors.
     * `dispatch`: _Function_ `function ([count]) {}` Function to call to dispatch events.
-Will call `test.done()` when there are no more events.
+Returns `true` when there are no more events.
     * `tracing`: _Object_ Tracing control object.

 Returns the testing control object.